smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
-And so, again, instead of deploying an entire cluster of apps, we could...
+And so, instead of deploying multiple apps, we had...

 CLICK

-deploy just one app.
-With some stateful fakes.
+just one app.
+With stateful fakes.
 -->

 ---